insanum/votl/README.md

 5. Complete a few more just for fun.

-When you ',,cx' any lines (to complete or uncomplete it) you'll see the percentages automatically recalculated in each header.
+When you '\\cx' any lines (to complete or uncomplete it) you'll see the percentages automatically recalculated in each header.

 ============================================================================